 Coronavirus disease 2019 (COVID-19) Resources

-The 2019-20 coronavirus pandemic is an ongoing and continually-developing situation.
+The corona virus pandemic is an ongoing and continually-developing situation.
 We’re thankful for the patience and support of our community and neighbors during this time.
 The Town will be providing important public health and safety updates on this page as often as possible to keep you informed.

 Concerned you might have COVID-19?
 Healthcare providers now have a specific system in place to consult with RIDOH on potential COVID-19 cases.
 If you are exhibiting any of the symptoms associated with COVID-19, call your healthcare provider first (unless you are experiencing a medical emergency).